staggeredsix/gb10_attitude_gen/README.md

 ## Features

-- Real-time face detection with MediaPipe
+- GPU face segmentation (no MediaPipe) using a lightweight transformer
-- Emotion classification from face crops using a lightweight VLM (default: `Qwen/Qwen2-VL-2B-Instruct`)
+- Emotion classification from face masks using a lightweight VLM (default: `Qwen/Qwen2-VL-2B-Instruct`)
 - Prompt construction mapped from dominant emotion
 - Diffusion image generation conditioned on your webcam frame (GPU-required)
 - OpenCV windows for webcam and generated portrait